 A Brief Introduction

-In the case of STM32, ST Microelectronics didn’t actually develop the processor.
+In the case of STM32, ST Microelectronics didn’t develop the processor.

-Instead, since 2006 it licenses the core IP from ARM.
+Instead, since 2006 it has licensed the core IP from ARM.
 That doesn’t mean the products aren’t quality.
-ARM has one of the leading core technologies on the market.
+On the contrary, ARM has one of the leading core technologies.

 The strategic partnership makes the STM32 a quality product line that continues to perform year after year.

 ST has a long history of licensing ARM’s IP for MCUs.
-Its STR9 and STR7 product families are based on ARM’s ARM9E and ARM7TDMI cores, respectively.
+For example, its STR9 and STR7 product families are based on ARM’s ARM9E and ARM7TDMI cores, respectively.

-ST adds its own peripherals to the ARM core to create its leading 32 bit microcontrollers.
+ST adds its peripherals to the ARM core to create its leading 32-bit Microcontroller.

 It is also worth noting that ARM Holdings was founded in 1990 as a spin-off from the Acorn Computer Group and Apple.

 Acorn created the first commercial RISC processor in 1985, which became available for low-cost PCs in 1987.